csc-training/advanced-mpi/mpi/heat-equation/README_2d.md

 ## Heat equation decomposed in two dimensions

 Note: this is very advanced exercise.
+It is meant more for illustration what can be done with derived datatypes, and as something one might want to study after the course, rather than completing during the course.

 If you are not familiar with the two dimensional heat equation, please have a look for [basic description](https://github.com/csc-training/mpi-introduction/tree/main/heat-equation)